-Today I work at the intersection of operations, program management, and executive support — helping organizations create the kind of infrastructure that prevents problems instead of just reacting to them.
+I am at my best when helping organizations bring structure to complexity, improve operational performance, and create dependable processes that support long-term success.
+Today I work at the intersection of operations, program management, and executive support โ helping organizations create the kind of infrastructure that prevents problems instead of just reacting to them.

 Every industry added a layer.
 None of it was wasted.